mgajda/less-arbitrary/towards-better-union.md

 ```

 This definition is deemed sound, and may be applicable
-to a finite sets of terms or values.
+to finite sets of terms or values.
 For a set of values: `["yes", "no", "error"]`, we may
 reasonably consider that type is an appropriate approximation of C-style
 enumeration, or Haskell-style ADT without constructor arguments.